-Composite datatypes (CDTs) enable the representation of complex, possibly nested data structures such as lists and maps.
-A popular mechanism to represent such complex values is JSON, which nowadays is commonly supported as a builtin datatype in database systems, including in relational systems such as MySQL and PostgreSQL.
+Composite datatypes (CDTs) enable the representation of complex, possibly nested data structures such as lists, maps, and sets.
+A popular mechanism to represent such complex values is JSON, which nowadays is commonly supported as a built-in datatype in database systems, including in relational systems such as MySQL and PostgreSQL.
 Similarly, in the graph database world, Property Graph query languages such as Gremlin and openCypher include support for CDTs such as lists, maps, and paths.
-GraphQL also focuses on composite JSON-like structures.
+Novel Web-related query languages such as GraphQL also focus on composite JSON-like structures.

-In all these cases, CDTs are included as first-class citizens within the (storage or runtime) data model, and query languages often offer built-in support for constructing, accessing, and manipulating composite values.
-Based on these observations, we argue that CDT support in RDF (and its query language, SPARQL) lags behind the state of the art: instead of supporting them as built-in types, RDF introduces so-called containers and collections, which allow users to model composite values through dedicated vocabulary on top of the core data model.
+In all these cases, CDTs are included as first-class citizens within the (storage or runtime) data model, and query languages offer built-in support for constructing, accessing, and manipulating composite values.
+Based on these observations, we argue that CDT support in RDF (and its query language, SPARQL) lags behind the state of the art: instead of supporting them as built-in types, RDF introduces so-called containers and collections [1], which allow users to model composite values through dedicated vocabulary on top of the core data model.

-Figures 1(a) and 1(b) illustrate these options using an example with a list of three keynote speakers, Amy, Bob, and Cal, for some conference the IRI :CTConf.
+Figures 1(a) and 1(b) illustrate these options using an example with a list of three keynote speakers, Amy, Bob, and Cal, for some conference that is identified by the IRI :CTConf.
 Figure 1(a) utilizes an rdf:List collection, which models the list using two pointers, one to the first element (the triples with predicate rdf:first) and one to the tail of the list (predicate rdf:rest).
-The alternative in Figure 1(b) uses an rdf:Seq container, in which the list members are enumerated using a sequence of so-called membership predicates rdf:\1, rdf:\2, rdf:\3.
+The alternative in Figure 1(b) uses an rdf:Seq container, in which the list members are enumerated using a sequence of so-called membership predicates rdf:1, rdf:2, rdf:3.